Insurance Lapse: What Happens, Penalties & How to Avoid It

 If your coverage has already lapsed, act quickly.
 Here's how to get back on the road legally and affordably:

 Step 1 — Contact your current insurer first.
-If you have a solid payment history and clean driving record, many insurers will reinstate your policy for a fee (typically $25–$150) rather than requiring a new application.
-Learn more about the car insurance reinstatement process to understand your options.
+If you have a solid payment history and clean driving record, many insurers will reinstate your policy rather than requiring a new application.
+Reinstatement typically involves paying any overdue premium plus a reinstatement fee of $25–$50 and potentially a late fee — total costs often range from $150–$210 depending on how long you were lapsed.
+Learn more about the car insurance reinstatement process to understand your options and eligibility requirements.

 Step 2 — Shop the non-standard market if needed.
 If reinstatement isn't possible, look for insurers that specialize in high-risk or lapsed-coverage drivers.
 Companies like The General, Dairyland, and Bristol West regularly write policies for this market.